DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-03-notifications.md

 Clicking on that takes the user to the notification page.

-Notififcations stay unread until the user reads the notification.
+Notifications stay unread until the user reads the notification.
 To do that they have to visit the page which relates to the notification.

 For example, when an application is submitted the user needs to visit that application for the notification to be marked as read.